Tribulation – Today

 Consequently Christians who hold to Biblical creation are regarded as blind, naïve zealots, opposed to science and akin to those who believe in a flat earth.
 Evolution is regarded as an indisputable fact, since anything less is seen as a concession to creationism and the existence of a Creator.
 So strong is the belief (and I call it a belief because it is not based on direct observation) in evolution within scientific and educational institutions that Christians who dare to question it or merely point out some weaknesses in the theory are regularly censured and even dismissed from employment.

 I am not anti-science.
 I have a great love and respect for science, having worked in scientific establishments for nearly 40 years and so have a good understanding of how operational science works in the real world.
+What is not appreciated by many Christians is the fact science itself does not determine the truth or otherwise of something.
+It is scientists utilising the scientific method that make such determinations.
+Scientists, like all of mankind, are fallen creatures and subject to all the vices known to man.
 It is science based on prejudice and a naturalistic world-view that is the problem.

 As a consequence of Christianity being removed from the public sphere and replaced by cultural and moral relativism, Christians are finding themselves on the wrong side of the law for no other reason than being faithful to Christ in word and deed.
 Antipathy and persecution of Christians in Western society has begun – but in a different way.